polychromatic/website/docs/dependencies.md

 # v0.3.12

-> The current "stable" release, which will be superseded before the end of 2020.
+> The current "stable" release, which will be superseded this year.

 ### Packages